This article is the first part of a three-part series that discusses how you can use Google Cloud products to help secure common data workloads:

 Prevent access by non-domain identities: How to manage which domains can be part of an organization and its projects.

-Limit access to data for specific identities: How to manage identities' general access to data located in GCP data stores.
+Limit access to data for specific identities: How to manage identities' general access to data located in Google Cloud data stores.

 Limit reads within BigQuery for specific identities: How to narrow down data access for BigQuery data, limiting access at the record level.